 And against this hath Tyndale none evasion that can well serve him... but only one.
-And that is if he say that he meaneth all his doubtful words to be expounded by himself: that is to say, that he meaneth by "Scripture well understood" the Scripture so understood as himself understandeth it... and by "plain places" those places that he calleth plain himself... and by "general articles" those articles that he calleth general himself; and that he calleth "found in Scripture" all those articles, and only those, that he saith he findeth there himself... and "examples before-gone" those himself list to apply them.
+And that is if he say that he meaneth all his doubtful words to be expounded by himself: that is to say, that he meaneth by "Scripture well understood" the Scripture so understood as himself understandeth it... and by "plain places" those places that he calleth plain himself... and by "general articles" those articles that he calleth general himself; and that he calleth "found in Scripture" all those articles, and only those, that he saith he findeth there himself... and "examples before-gone" those examples only that himself list to assign, and so applied as himself list to apply them.

-And surely if he mean thus... this will soon set an end in the matter, and shortly cease all the strife, if all folk agree to follow him; and else be we still vet at as great strife as we were before.
+And surely if he mean thus... this will soon set an end in the matter, and shortly cease all the strife, if all folk agree to follow him; and else be we still yet at as great strife as we were before.